-Our ability to deliver high-quality products and services in our existing businesses
+Our ability to deliver high-quality products and services in our current business and attract and retain learners

-Historically, our success largely depends on our deep understanding of, and close relationship with, our learners and customers in the learning solution market.
-We seek to continue to maintain our competitive advantages in our existing businesses.
+Historically, our success largely depends on our deep understanding of, and close relationship with, our learners and customers in the learning solutions market.
+We seek to continue to maintain our competitive advantages in our current business.

-Learning services.
-Specifically, the results of operations of our learning services business depend on our abilities to retain existing learners by maintaining the consistency and quality of our existing services, to attract new learners through our brands and marketing and promotion efforts, to optimize the pricing and structure of our courses, and to meet the evolving needs of our learners and customers through introduction of new offerings, as well as the market acceptance of our learning services.

-Learning technology solutions.
-The success of our learning technology solutions primarily depend on our abilities to continue to provide high value-added services to our existing customers leveraging our technology capabilities, to increase customer penetration on the back of success stories of our customers in the same industry, and to tailor our learning technology products and services to the needs of customers in other industries.
+Learning services and others.
+Specifically, the results of operations of our learning services and others depend on, among others, our abilities (i) to retain existing learners by maintaining the consistency and quality of our existing offering, (ii) to attract new learners through our branding, marketing and promotion efforts and by upgrading and expanding our offerings that meet the evolving needs of learners and their parents, and (iii) to optimize the pricing and structure of our programs.
+Furthermore, the success of our learning services and others depends on our technological capabilities, including our ability to (i) continue to upgrade and provide high value-added solutions for our existing customers leveraging our robust technology capabilities, (ii) increase customer penetration on the back of success stories of our customers in the same industry, and (iii) expand our customer base across different industries by accumulating industry insights and tailoring our products and services to meet the needs of customers in those industries.

-Content solutions.
-In addition, the results of operations of our content solutions business are primarily dependent on our ability to generate high-quality content through our in-house development team and external partners to further develop our accumulated immense content library, as well as our ability to establish and maintain relationship with major distributors and gain access to a wide range of distribution channels to facilitate the distribution of our rich content.
+Learning content solutions.
+The results of operations of our learning content solutions are primarily dependent on, among others, our ability to (i) develop high-quality content through our in-house development team and with our external partners, (ii) source, procure and license high-quality learning content from external partners, (iii) further expand our accumulated broad learning content library, (iv) establish and maintain relationship with major distributors and (v) gain access to a wide range of distribution channels to facilitate the distribution of our rich content.
+Such results also depend on our technology capabilities and industry insights to develop and launch tech-enabled learning content in different formats that delivers a holistic learning experience and fulfills the evolving needs of learners and their parents.

-We believe our ability to deliver high-quality products and services well positions us to keep competitive in our existing businesses.
-However, any compromise in such ability may materially and adversely affect the success and growth of our existing businesses, thus negatively impacting our results of operations.
+We believe our ability to deliver high-quality products and services well positions us to keep competitive in our current business.
+However, any compromise in such ability may materially and adversely affect the success and growth of our current business, thus negatively impacting our results of operations.